 Your final payment is required before the jam camp begins.
 Generally no later than three weeks prior to the jam camp start date.

 Some folks request to be able to pay cash on the day of registration and this is ok provided arrangements are made with us in advance.

-Your jam camp payment payment covers all coast associated with the jam camp, including advertised meals*, tuition and handouts.
+Your jam camp payment payment covers all costs associated with the jam camp, including advertised meals*, tuition and handouts.

-The camp sites we use are generally shared accommodation but some arrangements can be made for single rooms.
+The camp venues that we use generally offer shared accommodation, but some arrangements can be made for a limited number single rooms.